 - We responded to a request by the U.S. federal government to help ensure food safety for astronauts, and developed processes that are now the gold standard in the industry.

-Decisions on public policy are made by professional staff reporting to the Senior Vice President, External Relations, with direct oversight by the Public Responsibility Committee of the board (see below).
+Decisions on public policy are made by professional staff reporting reporting to General Counsel, with direct oversight by the Public Responsibility Committee of the board (see below).